JD-wangyin/Ak47/README.md

 Note that this is build-time requirement.
 JDK 6 is enough to run your AK47-based application.

+## Contributing

+AK47 is free software/open source, and is distributed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Please read [Using pull requests](https://help.github.com/articles/using-pull-requests/), and feel free to contribute code or documentation.

 ## Questions?

 You can [creating an issue](https://help.github.com/articles/creating-an-issue/), or [searching issues](https://help.github.com/articles/searching-issues/).

 Or contact to [hannyu](https://github.com/hannyu).

-## Contributing

-AK47 is free software/open source, and is distributed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-Please read [Using pull requests](https://help.github.com/articles/using-pull-requests/), and feel free to contact to [hannyu](https://github.com/hannyu).